DavidRivera-Tech/aws-cloud-infrastructure/README.md

 ## Project Overview
 This project demonstrates the deployment and configuration of AWS EC2 cloud infrastructure using a Windows Server instance.
 The project includes instance provisioning, security group configuration for Remote Desktop Protocol (RDP), and successful remote access to the server.

-## Technologies Used
+## Technologies and Services Used
+- Amazon EC2
-- AWS EC2
+- AWS Security Groups
+- Amazon VPC (default networking)
 - Windows Server 2022
-- AWS Security Groups
 - Remote Desktop Protocol (RDP)

 ## Objectives